viniciusvdias/pdm/README.md

 - `jupytercli/`: Client for interacting with Docker containers via [Jupyter](https://jupyter.org/)
 - `neo4j/`: Graph system used in this course
 - `spark/`: General-purpose system used in this course
-- `vmaccess/`: Used to access this course'S VMs
+- `vmaccess/`: Used to access this course's VMs
 - (Assignment) `exercises/`: hands-on exercises, day-to-day individual assignments,
 - (Assignment) `seminars/`: topics in Big-Data, group assignment
 - (Assignment) `finalproject/`: final project, group assignment